Here you will find our current press releases and the associated high-resolution press photos in print quality.

 The development system is based on CODESYS framework V 126.96.36.199 and includes numerous functionality for HMI, PLC and Motion Control.The Drive&Motion libs of STOBER are included for the efficient programming of a machine corresponding to IEC 61131-3.
 To use them in an easy way they are documented with the newest standard of CODESYS.
 A numerous amount of examples for CNC (DIN 66025).

 Even more processor power for even higher performance in demanding multi-axis mode.
 For this application profile, STOBER has added the new high-performance Motion Controller MC6xx5 to the MC6 product program.

 The focus here is on the EZHD synchronous servo motor with hollow shaft that with its new bearing technology in all versions can offer a far higher shaft load than to date as well as an integrated brake.
-With the newly added size 4, STOBER is rounding out the bottom end of the program.
-The outstanding feature of these motors is the exceptionally large inside diameter of the hollow shaft flange that is ideally suited for the lead-through of energy and media of all kinds.
+The special feature of these motors is the unusually large inner diameter of the hollow shaft flange, which is ideally suitable for carrying energy and media of all kinds.